chromagic-development/Machina/README.md

 - Macro scripting development environment easily facilitates design and implementation of AI agents and ReAG
 - Responds in a natural voice after a question answered by ChatGPT or have a conversation
 - Uses multimodal vision with either a local or IP camera so you can ask about what it sees
-- Seeded locally with an origin story and context short-term and long-term vector database "memory" updated by ChatGPT conversations
+- Seeded locally with an origin story context and both fading, working "memory" and a vector database for semantic search with RAG of long-term "memory" updated by ChatGPT conversations and consolidated nightly
 - Can give you local weather forecast or for any city from the National Weather Service
 - Can give you stock quote information for a publicly listed company
 - Can give you news headlines